-Regulatory Compliance
+Compliance

-Regulatory Compliance, on the other hand, is part of HBPH's Second Line of Defense is a key partner of management in managing risk and oversight.
+Compliance Advisory (known as the Compliance Function), on the other hand, is part of HBPH's Second Line of Defense is a key partner of management in managing risk and oversight.
 The team directly reports to HBPH's Compliance Officer and is a regular guest of Board meetings as well as the Audit & Risk Committee meetings.